Thursday, July 25, 2024

 Already on the quay when we got to Beaulon was the barge "Maria," one of those boats that we keep encountering over various cruising seasons.
 Also on the quay that evening was the boat "Imagine", and its lovely French owners Yves and Marie-dande, who we seem to be keeping pace with this week.

-The three boats of Beaulon, Imagine is at left, Maria is far right.
+The three boats of Beaulon: Imagine is at our left, Maria is far right.

 We hosted "docktails" for all on CARIB and enjoyed an hour of socializing.